 And the reason that's critical is because we start to stratify the country into different sectors, right?

-Who's most at risk who's lesser risk?
+Who's most at risk, who's less at risk?

 So we're all excited about coming out of this quarantine.

-But Sean, for sixty percent of America, nothing changes for the first two cycles.
+But Sean, for 60% of America, nothing changes for the first two cycles because 60% of America is vulnerable.

 You get to stay at home.

-Not of getting the virus, but of having a bad outcome from the virus, if they could take care of some of these issues in their own personal life.
+But that's actually very empowering because I think a lot of Americans don't realize they could actually play a much bigger role in defining their personal risk of having a bad outcome, not of getting the virus, but of having a bad outcome from the virus if they could take care of some of these issues in their own personal life.

-Okay, but we still had today, you know, 478 coronavirus deaths.
+But we still had today, you know, 478 coronavirus deaths.

 Now we're not at 700.

-Now but you know, and the death toll now is down for three straight days, first time below 500 deaths in a day since April 1st.
+Now, but, you know, and the death toll now is down for three straight days, first time below 500 deaths in a day since April 1st.

 This was what we had looked for.